cruffenach/CGRaw/README.md

 ### CGRaw

 This is a small struct and UIKit extension written in Swift to allow for creating `CGRect`s representing raw pixels amounts.
-The example project draws an HSV color spectrum raw pixels by raw pixel across the bounds of any given device.
+The example project draws an HSV color spectrum or Random noise raw pixels by raw pixel across the bounds of any given device.

 #### Example